Dillonu/ai-studio-ext/CONTRIBUTING.md

-# Contributing to AI Studio Extension
+# Contributing to AI Studio Extended

-Thank you for your interest in contributing to the AI Studio Extension!
+Thank you for your interest in contributing to the AI Studio Extended!
 This document provides guidelines and instructions for contributing to this project.

 ## Code of Conduct